COMMITTING TODAY TO A BETTER TOMORROW.

 Taste & Smell

 There are many factors that cause differences in how water tastes and smells.
 For Thornton, these variations occur because of natural elements in our source water.
-Read more on our blog.
+They are described in our blog.

 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Thornton does not install lead service lines and elevated lead levels have not been detected in the city.
-Read more in our latest Water Quality Report.
+We have information in our latest Water Quality Report.

 Across the nation, water utilities are addressing the impact of PFAS on water supplies.
 Our Thornton water team is proactively taking steps to inform residents; assess levels, scope, and source of contamination; and examine next steps to meet EPA levels.
 People do not need to stop drinking their water because of the recent PFAS HAL update.
-You can learn more on the city’s FAQs page.
+The city’s FAQs page has more information.

 Sources & Storage